Licensing criteria for home-based ECE services

 Additional guidance is available specifically for ECE services above ground level.
 We recommend reading this.
 Guidance for ECE Services - Evacuation from High Rise Buildings.
 [PDF, 260 KB]

-Educators are required to keep a record of each trial evacuation.
+Educators are required to keep a record of each emergency drill.
 At a minimum, this should record: